Debiased inference for a covariate-adjusted regression function: Numerical studies

-Finally, Figure~\ref{fig:uniform_coverage} displays the empirical coverage of the uniform confidence bands.
+Finally, Figure~\ref{fig:uniform_coverage_boundary} displays the empirical coverage of the uniform confidence bands.
 For this simulation, we considered the augmented set of sample sizes $n \in \{500, 750, 1000, 1250, 1500, 2000\}$.
-The plug-in bandwidth selection method exhibits slight undercoverage for sample sizes less than 1000, but generally performs very well.
+The plug-in bandwidth selection method exhibits slight undercoverage for sample sizes less than 1000, but generally performs well.
 However, both bandwidth selection methods based on cross-validation have serious undercoverage at sample sizes less than 1500.
-The coverage improves with sample size, but both methods still exhibit undercoverage by sample size 2000.
-We conjecture that this undercoverage is a result of the bandwidth $h$ selected using LOOCV being smaller on average than that selected by the plug-in methodology.
+We conjecture that this undercoverage is a result of the bandwidth selected using LOOCV being smaller on average than that selected by the plug-in methodology.
 Smaller bandwidths result in a process with smaller correlation between points and whose supremum is stochastically larger.
 This results in a slower rate of convergence for the approximation in Theorem~\ref{thm:uniform}.
-This further illustrates the benefit of permitting that bandwidths be selected at the optimal rate.
+This further illustrates the benefit of permitting bandwidths to be selected at the optimal rate.

+An important conclusion of the numerical studies is that the plug-in bandwidth selection method with $h=b$ consistently demonstrates good coverage for all inferential tasks we examined.
+Additionally, the plug-in method yields smaller variance and narrower confidence intervals than the other debiased methods and the undersmoothed local linear estimator.
+Based on these findings, we recommend using the plug-in method with $h=b$ for bandwidth selection.

+The Supplementary Material contains additional results from the numerical study, including the results presented here for more sample sizes, median width of confidence intervals, and results when the nuisance estimators are based on parametric models.